GhostCoder22/EXEPlatformID/README.md

 Because of this, I do own nor will I claim to own the code provided by said answer code.

-Currently the only build project is Code::Blocks with TDM-GCC (which is essentially MinGW32-x64) but this source code should compile with virtually any IDE/compiler toolset combo for Windows or on any Linux distro (provided you have WINE installed) with little to no effort.
+Currently the only build project is Code::Blocks with TDM-GCC (which is essentially MinGW32-x64) but this source code should compile with virtually any IDE/compiler toolset combo for Windows with little to no effort.

+A NOTE OF WARNING: While it might be possible for Linux users to compile this EXEPlatformID provided WINE is installed, I make no garentee's as to the correctiveness of OS platform reporting produced by this tool.